 Dr. Horlebein will be joining Advanced Regional Ankle & Foot Care LLC as a full time physician in Altoona PA, as of June 1st 2023.
 Feel free to call our office with any scheduling inquires/questions!

-Gout is a painful condition that can be treated.
-If you are seeking treatment, contact John Horlebein, DPM from Northern Cascades Foot & Ankle, LLC.
-Our doctor will treat your foot and ankle needs.
+Hammertoes can be a painful condition to live with.
+For more information, contact John Horlebein, DPM of Northern Cascades Foot & Ankle, LLC.
+Our doctor will answer any of your foot- and ankle-related questions.

 Symptoms